PyPSA/PyPSA/doc/user-guide/import-export.rst

 Adding components
 =================

-Networks can also be built step-by-step for each component by calling :py:meth:`pypsa.Network.add`.
+Networks can also be built step-by-step for each component by calling :py:meth:`pypsa.Network.add` to add a single or multiple components.

-Multiple components can be added by calling :py:meth:`pypsa.Network.madd`.

 To add multiple components whose static attributes are given in a pandas DataFrame, use :py:meth:`pypsa.Network.import_components_from_dataframe`